 Seven million litres beer to be served at Oktoberfest in Munich

 MUNICH: Folk festival, beer festival, drinking, the oompah-pah music and songs, people dressed in traditional Bavarian gear, which means men in Lederhosen and women in Dirndl.
 Add colourful parades, celebrities and you are in the middle of Munich’s Oktoberfest.
-If you want to catch the official opening ceremonies, the Schottenhamel tent is the place to be on Saturday, September 19th, 2015 when the Mayor of Munich has the honour of tapping the first keg of Oktoberfest beer, then all visitors are allowed to quench their thirst and the beer-party is on.
+If you want to catch the official opening ceremonies, the Schottenhamel tent is the place to be when the Mayor of Munich has the honour of tapping the first keg of Oktoberfest beer, then all visitors are allowed to quench their thirst and the beer-party is on – actually from end of September.

 The Oktoberfest claim to be the world’s largest folk fest, a celebration of beer, beer and more beer.
-The big party attract around six million visitors who normally consume almost seven million litres of beer, thousands of grilled sausages, half a million of chicken and lot more during the festival held annually in a field just outside Munich’s city centre from the end of September into the beginning of October.
+The big party attract around six million visitors who normally consume almost seven million litres of beer, thousands of grilled sausages, half a million of chicken and lot more during the festival held annually in a field just outside Munich’s city centre.

 Plan your trip.
 Two months before the Oktoberfest opens, 15 large tents are rigged to welcome beer and party lovers from all over the world.
 Oktoberfest is a huge crowd-puller and as a rule accommodation and transport have to be booked well in advance.
 That said, it is possible to plan a trip close to the event.
 For the purist, a true Bavarian wears only lederhosen made from the Bavarian deer and stitched and embroidered by a local tailor.
 Regardless the traditions, this party is for everyone, whether you are young or old, German or arriving from another country, you are always warmly welcomed.
 The second week is called “The Italian Week”, as many Italians attend the festival.